If you are looking for a new career then a job in the Welsh Government is a great place to start.

 It is our policy to promote and integrate equality of opportunity into all aspects of our business including appointments.

-We welcome applications from individuals regardless of age, marriage (including equal/same sex marriage) and civil partnership, sexual orientation, sex, gender identity and expression; disability (whether they have an impairment or health condition); whether they are neurodivergent or use British Sign Language; race, religion or belief or pregnancy/maternity.
+We welcome applications from individuals regardless of age; marriage (including equal/same sex marriage) and civil partnership; sexual orientation; sex, gender identity and expression; disability (whether they have an impairment or health condition); whether they are neurodivergent or use British Sign Language; race, religion or belief or pregnancy/maternity.

-We welcome and encourage applications from everyone, including groups currently underrepresented in our workforce such as people from a Black or Minority Ethnic background and disabled people.
+We welcome and encourage applications from everyone, including groups currently underrepresented in our workforce such as people from a Black, Asian and Minority Ethnic people, LGBT+ people and disabled people.